mame/quine-relay/README.md

 #### 1. Install all interpreters/compilers.

-If you are using Arch Linux, just install [quine-relay-git](https://aur.archlinux.org/packages/quine-relay-git/) from AUR and run `quine-relay`.
-Report any problems as comments to the AUR package or to the respective packages, if one of the many compilers should have issues.

 If you are using Ubuntu 14.10 "Utopic Unicorn", you can perform the following steps:

 First, you have to type the following apt-get command to install all of them.